Slack's Content Marketing Strategy to become a media first brand

 With this, Slack aims to constantly showcase via its content why effective collaboration can increase the productivity of employees, which in turn will lead to reinventing organizations and their culture.

-They have also released a series of ebooks under their ‘Reinventing workplace’ theme.
+They have also released a series of ebooks under their âReinventing workplaceâ theme.

 Sales

-Sharing case studies on how their customers use slack with the ‘Customer Stories’ section of their blog.
+Sharing case studies on how their customers use Slack with the âCustomer Storiesâ section of their blog.

-There are numerous blog posts on other publications, some seeded by slack, some organic, on Slack v/s a competitor product.
+There are numerous blog posts on other publications, some seeded by Slack, some organic, on Slack v/s a competitor product.

-Repeated content narratives around ‘slack v/s email’ or ‘slack for remote work’ make them look like a better and modern alternative.
+Repeated content narratives around âSlack v/s emailâ or âSlack for remote workâ make them look like a better and more modern alternative.

-Their organizational transformation messaging, guides, ebooks, etc show a higher level picture of what happens when one uses Slack.
+Their organizational transformation messaging, guides, ebooks, etc show a higher-level picture of what happens when one uses Slack.

-Narrative of ‘Your Digital HQ’ and content around it, especially during a pandemic, had led to more adoption as Slack eases remote work.
+Narrative of âYour Digital HQâ and the content around it, especially during a pandemic, had led to more adoption as Slack eases remote work.

 Training